rare-magma/pbs-exporter/README.md

 # pbs-exporter

+## I no longer use proxmox backup server so development of this tool has ceased.
+Feel free to fork it

 Bash script that uploads proxmox backup server API info to prometheus' pushgateway on a daily basis.

 ## Dependencies